Retail Sales Training: Grow Sales With Analogies

 Why This Works:

-• Common Reference Point: The analogy uses a "luxury sedan"—something the customer likely understands—as a point of reference for quality, durability, and low maintenance.
+• Common Reference Point: The analogy uses a "luxury sedan"—something the customer likely understands—to symbolize quality, durability, and low maintenance.

 • Emotional Appeal: The analogy also taps into the aspirational quality of luxury, making the customer visualize her kitchen as more upscale.